timvisher/ide/README.md

 ### AWS

-To get started, set up your `iam` profile using `aws --profile iam configure` and your AWS provided key pair and then run `configure_aws_profiles`.
+To get started, set up your `default` profile using `aws --profile default configure` and your AWS provided key pair and then run `configure_aws_profiles`.